 From the Corsa A in 1982 (named the Nova in the UK) right up towards the end of the Corsa E’s life, Vauxhall and Opel sold 13.6m units.
 Even in the fifth-gen Corsa’s twilight years, it still made up 7.8% of B-segment sales in Europe in 2017.

 Opel/Vauxhall, under GM, knew that its Corsa would be getting rather arthritic by the time it game to the end of the 2010 years, so it had already started working on a properly new generation.
-When PSA became Russelsheim’s new overlords, they turned up shaking their heads and mumbling something about ‘common platforms’.
-So, the project (three years in by that point) was canned, with designer Mark Adams’s team and the engineering division having to start again with a clean sheet – so much so that the entire development project of the new Corsa was just 2 ½ years.
+When PSA (now Stellantis) became Russelsheim’s new overlords, they turned up shaking their heads and mumbling something about ‘common platforms’.
+So, the project (three years in by that point) was canned, with designer Mark Adams’s team and the engineering division having to start again with a clean sheet – so much so that the entire development project of the new Corsa was just two-and-a-half years.

 The bodyshell is 40kg lighter than the outgoing one, around 15kg has been saved by using PSA’s all-aluminium engines, 5.5kg has been removed by revising the front seat designs and the use of an aluminium bonnet shaves off another 2.4kg.
-In total, Opel says the new Corsa is up to 108kg lighter, with the lightest model slipping in at under 1000kg.
+In total, Vauxhall says the new Corsa is up to 108kg lighter, with the lightest model slipping in at under 1000kg.

-Opel/Vauxhall wants to maintain that it has a decent amount of autonomy when it comes to sorting out its own cars; so the development process has remained at their base of operations in Russelsheim (just outside Frankfurt), and the Corsa will be built at Opel’s Zaragoza facility in Spain, regardless of powertrain.
-That’s not the first time we’ve heard that; at the reveal of the e-208, Program Brand Project Manager Guillaume Clerc told us that the CMP platform is developed by a team within PSA but separate from the brands that will use it, with each brand then making their own adjustments to suit.
+Opel/Vauxhall wants to maintain that it has a decent amount of autonomy when it comes to sorting out its own cars; so the development process has remained at their base of operations in Russelsheim (just outside Frankfurt), and the Corsa is built at Opel’s Zaragoza facility in Spain, regardless of powertrain.
+That’s not the first time we’ve heard that; at the reveal of the e-208, Program Brand Project Manager Guillaume Clerc previously told us that the CMP platform is developed by a team within PSA but separate from the brands that will use it, with each brand then making their own adjustments to suit.